The Consumer Health Institute (CHI)

 In-depth, domain-specific guidance that integrates preventive nutrition counseling/Medical Nutrition Therapy (MNT) and Lifestyle Architecture.
 These sessions are designed for those seeking to build long-term health infrastructure and sustainable habits.

-Focus Areas & Clinical Expertise: While our strategic framework can be applied to any health challenge, we specialize in building infrastructure within these core domains: Weight Management & GLP-1 Support, Menopause & Healthy Aging, Sports & Endurance Nutrition, Relationship with Food, Lifestyle Architecture, and Nutrigenomics.
+Focus Areas & Clinical Expertise: While our strategic framework can be applied to any health challenge, we specialize in building infrastructure within these core domains: Weight Management & GLP-1 Support, Menopause & Healthy Aging, Sports & Endurance Nutrition, Relationship with Food, Eating Patterns, including plant-forward and cardiovascular health approaches, Lifestyle Architecture, and Nutrigenomics.

 Meet the Founder